insure logo

 • NAIC: 20%

-Which insurers offer the cheapest car insurance in Ohio?
+Which insurance companies offer the cheapest car insurance in Ohio?

-Grange Insurance has the cheapest average car insurance rate in Ohio at $1,512 a year.
+Grange Insurance offers the lowest average car insurance rate in Ohio, with premiums of $1,512 per year.

-On the higher end, Farmers has the highest average premium at $2,214 a year.
+At the other end of the pricing spectrum, Farmers has the highest average premium at $2,214 per year.

 CompanyAverage annual premiumAverage monthly premium